-This Digital Photography course will build on the skills students learned in the Digital Photography 1 course.
-Students will develop skills shooting in RAW and learn how to streamline the process with digital imaging software.
-Students will analyze classical artworks and reinterpret them with digital imaging techniques.
+This Digital Visual Media course will build on the skills students learned in the Digital Visual Media 1 course.
+Students will engage the art and design process in a digital format through a deeper level as they draw, paint, and create in Photoshop and Virtual Reality.
+Students will analyze various artworks and reinterpret them with digital imaging techniques.
 Techniques will move from basic to advanced, as students learn historical content and reinforce their skills in art criticism and aesthetics.
 Students will view and evaluate their own work and the work of professional artists in oral and written critiques providing further explorations that communicate their personal thoughts, ideas and feelings.
 Each student will develop and maintain a digital portfolio of their work throughout the year.